ToZ Bk 3: The Wedding - Cover

 Caution: This Political Sex Story contains strong sexual content, including Ma/Fa Coercion Consensual NonConsensual Reluctant Heterosexual Fiction Fairy Tale High Fantasy Alternate History Paranormal Magic Incest Brother Sister Cream Pie First Big Breasts Geeks Politics Revenge Royalty

 In the fifty years after the defeat of Typhon, Zeus consolidated power around himself as the undisputed leader of Olympus.
-Where Ouranos and Cronos had dissent from others in their reign, Zeus had none.
-His victory over Typhon had been the event that separated him from his predecessors.
+Where Ouranos and Cronos had dissent from others in their reign (especially in that of Rhea and Gaia), Zeus had none.
+His victory over Typhon had been an act of such supremacy that no one else could do, so this event separated him from his predecessors.

-Victory bred popularity amongst the masses, even if that mass was divine.
+Victory bred popularity amongst the masses, even if that rabble was divine.

-That did not stop Hera from having her suspicions about the King of Olympus.
+That did not stop Hera from having her suspicions about the King of Olympus while she sat alone in her palace.
 Metis had been so sure of her own demise.
 Zeus was more powerful than ever, and with no way to analyze Typhon in his ‘supposed’ weakness.

 Since her decision to not see Hades, Hera realized that it did not matter what she knew.
 There was no escape from the design of the other gods.
 She could see it.